databricks/mlops-stacks/{{cookiecutter.project_name}}/monitoring/README.md

 **Databricks Data Monitoring is currently in Private Preview.
 Please `sign up` for the preview and get approved before proceeding.**

-This directory contains the notebook that can run in databricks workspace to set up data monitoring for prod inference table.
+This directory contains the notebook that can run in a Databricks workspace to set up Data Monitoring for a production inference table.

 ## Prerequisites